 Chemical dependency is often synonymous with substance use and refers to a pattern of drug abuse that results in both psychological and physical addiction.
 Due to the effects abusing drugs can have on the brain, chemical dependence can be very challenging to overcome.
 For most users, the high associated with ongoing substance use is the main driver for continued use; the sensation of substance use creates a true desire to continue without any interest in cessation.

-Common forms of chemical dependency include:
+Common substances that can create a chemical dependency include:

 - Prescription medications such as benzodiazepines and barbiturates